 7. Can Insurance Help Me Pay for My LASIK Surgery?

 Unfortunately for most patients, insurance rarely covers LASIK.
 Insurance companies consider LASIK an elective surgery.
 However, a small percentage of people may get partial or complete coverage.
 These are usually either people whose life could be at risk if their vision is impaired on the job, such as firefighters and police officers, or if medical conditions make glasses and contacts impossible.

 That said, many eye surgeons offer flexible payment options to their patients.
 Make sure to ask your doctor if they have any LASIK financing options available.

+You should always feel free to ask questions of your LASIK surgeon.
 At NeoVision our board-certified ophthalmologists are dedicated to helping you find the personalized vision-correcting solutions you deserve.
 We hope we have armed you with a set of questions to ask to ensure the best possible result for your LASIK surgery, no matter who performs it.

 If you have additional questions to ask of a LASIK surgeon, we offer free consultations.